xavierdmello/std/README.md

 ```

 # Usage
-1. download std.py
+1. download cppToPythonHelper.py
-2. import std with `from std import *`
+2. import cppToPythonHelper with `from cppToPythonHelper import *`